 Grantee shall render efficient service, make repairs promptly and interrupt service only for good cause and for the shortest time possible.
-Grantee in accordance with Part 896.8 of the Commission's Rules will initiate investigative action in response to service calls on the same day they are received, if possible, and in all events on the business day following receipt of the calls.
-Grantee at all times during construction and throughout the term of the Agreement shall adhere to all technical regulations and standards of the Federal Communications Commission, the National Electric Code of the National Board of Fire Underwriters, the New York State Public Service Commission, the Grantor Community and the utility companies.
+Grantee, in accordance with Part 896.8 of the Rules and Regulations of the New York State Public Service Commission, will initiate investigative action in response to service calls on the same day they are received, if possible, and in all events on the business day following receipt of the calls.
+Grantee at all times during construction and throughout the term of this Agreement shall adhere to all technical regulations and standards of the Federal Communications Commission, the National Electric Code of the National Board of Fire Underwriters, the New York State Public Service Commission, the Grantor and the utility companies.
 The Grantee shall maintain at a location of its choice an office and service department which shall be open during normal business hours and shall have a listed, toll-free, telephone number available twenty-four (24) hours a day for the reception of complaints and requests for repair and adjustments.
 During some of this time, the telephone may be operated by an answering service or automatic recording service.
 Any municipal property damaged or destroyed by Grantee shall be promptly repaired or replaced by Grantee and restored to serviceable condition.
-Grantee at all times will adhere to the Rules and Regulations of the New York State Public Service Commission for issuance of credits for subscriber outages, and for all other service standards.
+Grantee at all times will adhere to the Rules and Regulations of the New York State Public Service Commission for issuance of credits for Subscriber outages, and for all other service standards.